danielbower/personal-blog/about.md

 layout: page
 permalink: /about/
 title: About
-og: "Daniel Bower is a product manager and entrepreneur living in London."
+og: "Daniel Bower is a product leader and entrepreneur living in London."
 ---

-I'm Dan, a product manger and entrepreneur originally from Birmingham in the UK and now living in Hackney with my partner, son and daughter.
+I'm Dan, a product leader and entrepreneur originally from Birmingham in the UK and now living in Hackney with my partner, son and daughter.

 I studied Politics and Economics at the University of Manchester before moving to London in 2006.